 Julie Weintraub is originally from England and moved here in 1978 with her family.
 Her mother is English and her father East Indian.
 Experiencing firsthand what it is like to go through times of hardship and struggles, Julie has always made time to help those less fortunate around her.
 Julie was raised in a home with parents that always gave back and helped others in need.
 Her mother even moved a man who was homeless into their home and rehabilitating him until he became a homeowner himself.
 Residing in Florida since 1987 Julie has had a long history in our area of Philanthropy and Entrepreneurship.
 Currently, Julie is Vice President of one of the most successful Family owned Jewelry companies in the Southeast, Gold & Diamond Source with her husband Steve.
 In 2010, Julie founded Julie Weintraub’s Hands Across The Bay which has quickly become one of our areas most notable and respected charitable organizations helping countless families in need.

-Her father introduced her to Julie Weintraub’s Hands Across the Bay, a non-profit organization he came to know when while dancing in Tampa Bay's Dancing with the Stars.
+Her father introduced her to Julie Wentraub's Hands Across the Bay, a non-profit organization he came to know while dancing in Tampa Bay's Dancing with the Stars.
 Hands Across the Bay gives back to the Tampa Bay Community by mentoring families in need, supporting local non-profits, and advocating for change.
 Dee fell in love with the organization and felt she had found her footing.
-She plans fundraising events, handles the accounting and day to day operations of Hands Across the Bay, but her favorite part of her job is seeing the smiles on people’s faces, and knowing she has made a lasting, positive impact in their lives.
+She plans fundraising events, handles the accounting and day to day operations of Hands Across the Bay, but her favorite part of her job is seeing the smiles on people's faces, and knowing she has made a lasting, positive impact in their lives.

-When she is not at work changing lives of Tampa Bay Area residents, Dee enjoys spending her free time with her husband and dog outdoors.
+When she is not at working changing lives of Tampa Bay Area residents, Dee enjoys spending her free time with her husband and dog outdoors.
 Most of their weekend adventures lead to the water, making Clearwater the best place to live.

 Violence Prevention Advocate and Outreach Coordinator